counterfactual/monorepo/packages/node/README.md

 - CoinTransfer

-  - This is used for transferring an arbitrary amount of ETH to some address.
+  - (Currently not supported) This is used for transferring an arbitrary amount of ETH to some address.

 - FREE_BALANCE_OUTCOME_TYPE